 “It is hoped that by expanding the delivery of SAS to a whole of classroom format, all children can learn how to crack the codes of emotion management, problem-solving and friendships in a fun, engaging way.
-These skills will help them to achieve their own life goals and to support others to achieve theirs,” said Dr Renae Beaumont, who developed the SAS program.
+These skills will help them to achieve their own life goals and to support others to achieve theirs.
+We have clear evidence that the Secret Agent Society program is effective in small groups and we anticipate this will translate well into a larger whole classroom setting” said Dr Renae Beaumont, who developed the SAS program.

 The aim of the Autism CRC Education Research Program is to provide inclusive interventions, such as the whole of classroom program, which will benefit every child in the class.